luyadev/luya/docs/guide/app-cmslayouts.md

 }
 ```

-Now the administration area knows how the placeholder columns are structured, known from the bootstrap 4 grid system.
+Now the administration area knows how the placeholder columns are structured based on the the bootstrap4 grid system.
 The max amount of cols is 12.

 You an also define multiple rows, here an advanced example for a layout with 4 placeholders: